alexgenesky/alexgenesky/README.md

-@alexgenesky - Georgia Southern University
+@alexgenesky - Graduated from Georgia Southern University with a BBA in Information Systems

 <ln>Currently learning Python, HTML, CSS, Javascript, and SQL